PostHog/posthog.com/contents/blog/product-market-fit-game.md

 ### An open and responsive attitude

-Aside from closing the loop, don't put anyone or anything between the person(s) writing the code and your users.
+Don't put anyone or anything between the person(s) writing the code and your users.
 This slows you down and causes confusion.
-Moreover, it's a better experience for a user to spend time with the person that actually built the product.
-It is more effective in the long run to productize answers to users' problems, than it is to spent lots of time triaging issues.
+It's more effective to productize answers to user problems than triaging issues, and users will appreciate spending time with the people who actually built the product

 Set a clear responsibility for this with your co-founder.
 When Tim and I started getting users, I kept trying to get _more_ users while he focused completely on our existing ones.

 Remember that users are human beings, and your success entirely depends on them.
-Make sure their experience with you is a joyful one.
-The way you even open a call sets the tone for the whole conversation.
+The way you open a call sets the tone for the whole conversation.
 Be energetic and happy to be there!

-Do the legwork for them – it shows them that their opinions are valued and thus they'll keep interacting with you.
-This means writing up your notes, and creating issues, or features in response, all of which you send to them.
-It means responding quickly to them – within minutes if you can.
+Do the legwork for them – write-up notes and create issues/tickets for them, keep them in the loop, respond within minutes if you can.

 ### A simple, repeatable sales motion

-When you're trying to get to product-market fit, do _not_ prioritize scaling your sales.
+Do _not_ prioritize scaling your sales when you're trying to get to product-market fit.
 Just focus on getting one deal done at a time.
 Here is how to do that:

 1. Intros through your own network, people you worked with, went to school with, where your family work or went to school.
 Everybody has _some_ network – don't feel like you need to be a sales legend to do this.

 2. If you're in an accelerator, message other companies.
 Be personalized.

 3. People from companies that your product is perfect for.

 4. Events.
 You may be able to get free tickets via a partner.

-In general, do not do marketing (paid ads / content) expecting to get a sale – these are more scalable methods.
-Be hands on.
-Other companies in your space will have heavily invested in how to do outbound or marketing, so the most likely way you can win is on quality and personalization with your approach.
+In general, don't expect sales from marketing (paid ads / content) – these are more scalable methods.
+Instead, be hands on.
+Early on, you'll win on the quality and personalization of your sales approach.

 Keep yourself accountable – set some goals for meetings booked and stick to them.

-As with booking feedback calls, be hyper responsive.
-If you respond to people within minutes (whether booking a meeting, or progressing a deal), you'll get them while they're available and happy to engage.
-I used to obsessively respond to people on LinkedIn all day while in this phase.
+Be hyper responsive.

 When it comes to pricing, reduce the risk for your earliest customers.
 Charge them monthly rather than annually, unless they prefer the latter.
 There are multiple methods available.
 You can charge a recurring monthly rate, or you can charge on usage.

 Once you're on a call, get the prospect to open up about their challenges, and figure out with them if your product could solve their problems.
 It's worth qualifying the lead as you do this.
-The simplest method is BANT (Budget, Authority, Need, Timeline).
+The simplest method is [BANT](https://www.techtarget.com/searchcustomerexperience/definition/BANT) (Budget, Authority, Need, Timeline).

 Layer your questions.

-* Level 1 - "What are the requirements for this project?", "how will you pick a vendor?", "do you have a set budget?"
+* **Level 1** – "What are the requirements for this project?", "how will you pick a vendor?", "do you have a set budget?"

-* Level 2 - "This sounds important, why?", "would you consider a product that didn't include that feature?" and so on.
+* **Level 2** – "This sounds important, why?", "would you consider a product that didn't include that feature?" and so on.

-* Level 3 - "If your end users were thoroughly trained and using this product effecitvely, what impact would that have on your revenue?", "what does solving this mean for you?".
+* **Level 3** – "If your end users were thoroughly trained and using this product effecitvely, what impact would that have on your revenue?", "what does solving this mean for you?".

 Prioritize time with those that are best-qualified.